 Party Size: 3

-3 weeks and counting of being stuck at home and definitely getting some escape room withdrawals.
-So it’s a good job I’ve got a shelf filled with Exit: The Game play-at-home escape rooms.
+3 weeks and counting of being stuck at home and I’m definitely getting some escape room withdrawals.
+So it’s a good job I’ve got a shelf filled with Exit: The Game play-at-home escape rooms!

 This one is marked 4/5 on the difficulty scale, but with plenty of optional hints it’s still possible to get through in under an hour.
 In particular, I generally enjoy Exit the Game’s mechanic of cards being picked up in a certain order with dead ends and twists and turns.
 It’s unique and interesting – but not particularly easy!

 Overall, a fun way to spend an afternoon with friends, but a little bit of extra explaining needed if they’re not familiar with the structure of these games.
 Oh – and if you want to keep your box when you’re finished with it, be sure to photocopy bits!
-This game is definitely one use.
+Is that a spoiler?
+Maybe!
+But worth mentioning that our experience was definitely one use only.

 The Pharaoh’s Tomb can be purchased for £13 on Amazon, or at many local escape rooms.